Monthly Archives: March 2010

 A Life Apart – Neel Mukherjee

 Wow, wow, wow, wow, wow!
 That was my initial reaction to Neel Mukherjee’s ‘A Life Apart’ and is still the reaction that I am left with a week or two later.
-In fact this book left such an effect on … Continue reading
+In fact this book left such an effect on me and took me on such a journey I had to have a short reading break afterwards and then leave writing about it until I could think on it more.
+Yes it is one of those books that will leave you feeling a little differently about life, does that sound too grand?

 Filed under Books of 2010, Constable & Robinson Publishing, Neel Mukherjee, Review